$99.00 – $244.00

-The Fiddle Leaf Fig is a really great plant for beginners and experts alike, and designers will appreciate what it can do in a photo.
+The Ficus Lyrata is a really great plant for beginners and experts alike, and designers will appreciate what it can do in a photo, as long as you are able to provide bright light.
 Here’s what you need to know if you’re getting a Ficus Lyrata:

-Nutrition – The Fiddle Leaf Fig likely will not need to be fed during the first 6 months after it has shipped.
+The Ficus Lyrata likely will not need to be fed during the first 6 months after it has shipped.
 During this time, it will use the residual nutrients from nursery production.
 After 12 months, it can be fed quarterly with a complete fertilizer formulated for interior plants.
 If your Lyrata is positioned on a porch in the south, it may need supplemental nutrition sooner than 12 months.
 Keep an eye on the newer leaves – not the emerging ones; if the new leaves are yellow and the veins prevalent, it is possible it needs some nutrients.
 Please refer to our nutrient guide for details.

 - Brown leaf margins – This is most likely from not enough light and under-watering.

 - Brown spots and mushy leaf spots – This might be from too much water or exposure to cold temperatures.